BeatrizSanssi/L2-Task-Manager/README.md

   - `type` (string): The new notification type.

-- **sendNotification(notificationDetails: {
-  recipient: string
-  taskTitle: string
-  category: string
-  taskType: string
-  deadline: Date}): void**
+- **sendNotification(notificationDetails: {recipient: string, taskTitle: string, category: string, taskType: string, deadline: Date}): void**
   Sends a notification to a recipient with task details.

   Parameters: